Ekaterinburg Speleo Club: Publications

 After 2000 a tradition of publishing a book at every important anniversary was established.
 It was usually in Russian and covered the results of the club's work.
-The first, SGS – 40 years, was published in 2001 by the Association of Ural Speleologists.
+The first, SGS – 40 years, was published in 2001 by the Association of Speleologists of the Urals.
 Two more books followed, by Azimuth Publishing and SGS: SGS – The first semi-centennial.
 Caves.
 Events.
 People. in 2011 and SGS – In the spotlight in 2016 (in Russian and English.
 The same year a travelogue In the head of my sawdust ... by Sergej Kuklev, expedition participant, was published.

 A 55-minute documentary film Asia forever, directed by Anna Loginova, premiered in December 2014.